PowerSheetco/rss-reader-upwork/privacy-policy.md

 ### Spreadsheet and Google Account Information

-For spreadsheet to function properly we require the following access to your Google account:
+For spreadsheet to function we require the following permissions:

 * See, edit, create, and delete all your Google Sheets spreadsheets
   * Necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet.